Code-Institute-Submissions/3rd_Milestone_Project/README.md

 - User login - This project did not require a user login that is why I did not include it.
 Although, it would be optimal for websites like this to have a user login so not anyone can edit and delete data.
 This project is mainly for CRUD operations.
 - Search option - I did not include a search option because my website is already narrowed down to one subject, CHOCOLATE, and the products I included were baking products mostly used with chocolates.
 A search option right now would be unnecessary.
 - Product page - I did not include a product page because I want to focus on the CRUD operations for the recipes.
+- Pagination - I will add pagination if the recipes begin to increase in number.

 ## Technologies Used ##